 When it was built in 1905 as a residence for government officers, this whitewashed mansion was a typical example of Hong Kong colonial architecture.
 The pitched tile roof is a nod to Chinese building styles, while large verandahs allowed its inhabitants to stay cool in the summer.
-There’s also a watch tower that overlooks Tolo Harbour.
-Today, the villa is protected as an historic monument and it is home to the WWF’s Island House Conservation Studies Centre, with exhibitions, workshops and an English-style garden — home to 140 species of plants.
-Bookings required for public tours (Cantonese only) of Island House and its gardens.
+There’s also a Watchtower that overlooks Tolo Harbour.
+Today, the villa is protected as a historic monument and it is home to the WWF’s Island House Conservation Studies Centre, with exhibitions, workshops and an English-style garden — home to 140 species of plants.
+Bookings are required for public tours (Cantonese only) of Island House and its gardens.

 This pint-sized museum is based at the former Tai Po Market Railway Station, though given the exhibits are life-size trains, most of the museum is outdoors.
 Alongside the historical interest of seeing a traditional steam locomotive, an old 1950’s Australia-made diesel electric engine and retro passenger coaches, visitors can learn about the development of the railways and MTR in Hong Kong, plus there’s an interactive educational corner.
 The market building is of interest alone for its early 20th century traditional Chinese pitched-roof architecture.

 13 Shung Tak Street, Tai Po Market, Tai Po, New Territories (View on Map)